Fredia Gibbs

-Gibbs made history when she became the first African-American female Kickboxing ISKA World Champion.
-She earned the name "The Most Dangerous Woman in the World" after an upset in 1994 in her fight against World Champion Valérie Wiet-Henin of France in the "Battle of the Masters" Pay Per View Event in San Jose, California.
-She went on to become one of the most dominant champions of all time, and remains a significant historical figure in light and super lightweight kickboxing divisions.
+She became the first African-American female ISKA Undefeated World Kickboxing Champion.
+In 1994, she gained widespread recognition after an upset victory over World Champion Valérie Wiet-Henin of France at the "Battle of the Masters" Pay-Per-View event in San Jose, California.
+Gibbs went on to become one of the most dominant champions in the sport, leaving an indelible legacy in the light and super-lightweight kickboxing divisions.
 She competed from 1991 to 1997, amassing a record of 16 wins, 0 losses, and 15 KOs, and three world titles.
-She also competed as a top contender in women's professional boxing from 1997 to 2005 with a record of 9 wins, 2 losses, and 1 draw.
+Additionally, Gibbs competed as a top contender in women's professional boxing from 1997 to 2005 with a record of 9 wins, 2 losses, and 1 draw.

-She wrote The Fredia Gibbs Story about her life in 2016.

 Early years

 Fredia Gibbs was born in Chester, Pennsylvania.
 She was given the nickname "The Cheetah" at school due to her performance in track.
 Chester High School named their track team "Chester's Cheetahs" after Gibbs.

 After high school, Gibbs attended Temple University in Philadelphia where she was the recipient of two athletic scholarships in basketball and track.
 She attended Cabrini University on a basketball scholarship, and majored in marketing.
 She was invited to the United States Olympic Training Center in Colorado Springs to try out for the women's United States women's national basketball team but was cut during the second tryouts.
 Gibbs was selected Kodak All American for three consecutive years for basketball at Cabrini University.
-She later went on to play professional basketball in Germany, averaging almost 30 points, 15 rebounds, and 10 assists a season.
+She later went on to play professional basketball in Germany, averaging almost 28 points, 15 rebounds, and 10 assists a season.

-Karate career
+Martial arts career

 Gibbs began her instruction in Jeet Kune Do/Aikido fight style at Quiet Storm Martial Arts School in Chester, Pennsylvania.
-She learned martial arts to rebuild her self confidence and self esteem, which suffered as a result of being bullied.
-She was trained by a group of lethal martial artists, lawyers, judges, doctors, business leaders, and blue collar workers.
+She was urged to learn martial arts by her uncle to rebuild her self confidence and self esteem, which suffered as a result of being bullied.
+She was trained by her uncle, part of a group of lethal martial artists including lawyers, judges, doctors, business leaders, and blue collar workers.
+Every Saturday, Fredia would spar with her uncle in a locked room.
+Her uncle would tell her to get a key that he placed behind him.
+Once she managed to obtain the key, her uncle awarded her a black belt.
 She continued to train and compete under Quiet Storm throughout high school and college, and she won three world championships in Tae Kwon Do by the time she graduated from Cabrini, with the last World Championship won in St. Petersburg, Florida, against an undefeated champion from Puerto Rico.
 Throughout these years, she competed and became a World Champion in martial arts while simultaneously excelling as an All-American in basketball and track.